AneeshaIyer/Memory_Game/README.md

 ```bash
 git clone <https://github.com/AneeshaIyer/Memory_Game.git>
 ```
-4.Navigate to the folder and run the game:
+4. Navigate to the folder and run the game:
  ```bash
 python memory_game.py
 #or